top of page

 • Exchange tips and resources online or in person.
 Maybe start a frugal living club sort of like a book club to meet and swap ideas over potluck snacks!

 Overall, there's a lot you can do to break free from the giant corporations who are keeping us down for their amusement and profit.
 Don't have locally owned indie options?
 Check out Costco.
-Still a corporation, but a decent one that treats its employees with basic human decency, pays living wages, supports diversity, equity and inclusion initatives and doesn't bow to the Esptein Regime.
+Still a corporation, but a decent one that treats its employees with basic human decency, pays living wages, supports diversity, equity and inclusion initiatives and doesn't bow to the Epstein Regime.
 You can order for shipping online without a membership.
 Yes, you can.
 I do.
 Membership has all kinds of extra perks, discounts and other benefits, so I'm definitely getting one if I ever can.

 Long story short, the more we continue to feed and water giant corporate monsters like Walmart and Amazon, the more control they have over pricing, service and everything else.
 The more local or indie owned competition they can drive out of business, the more they can gouge you with price increases because you simply have no other options.
 You do have other options.
 Help keep it that way.